Luxury or Necessity? (Supported Employment Study Results)

 - Necessity or Luxury?
 Supporting Nebraskans with Intellectual and Developmental Disabilities to Join the Workforce and Contribute to Nebraska’s Economy, February 2023

 - At Work Our Abilities Shine – NCCD 2023 (Handout for families and self-advocates)

 - Workforce Shortage – Investing in Untapped Solutions for Legislators

-(To read through the slides at your own pace, click HERE)
+(To read through the report presentation slides at your own pace, click HERE)